Stocks rise, still on pace for worst month since March 2020

 The market may have an even tougher time than usual with this rate-hike campaign, because the Fed is going to be moving when growth for the economy and corporate earnings may be set to slow, say strategists at Morgan Stanley.

-They pointed to what they see as worrying signs in data about U.S. manufacturing and in earnings expectations for some companies, among other factors.
+They pointed to what they see as worrying signs in data about U.S. manufacturing, among other factors.

 “We remain sellers of rallies and of the view that S&P 500 fair value remains closer to 4,000 tactically,” the strategists led by Michael Wilson wrote in a report.
 The S&P 500 closed Friday at 4,431.85.